-Caching reduces database loads and delivers frequently-used datasets to the user quickly.
+Caching reduces hardware loads and delivers frequently-used datasets to the user quickly.
 Caching applies when reports are created as well as when they are run.
-JasperReport Server version 5.0 introduces a new cache implementation called Ehcache that allows the administrator to view cache entry memory size and set limits on memory usage.
-You can configure the Ad Hoc cache to optimize memory usage and response time for your usage patterns.
+You can configure the Ad Hoc cache to optimize response time for your usage patterns.

-7.10.3.1 Setting the Cache Granularity
+7.9.3.1 Setting the Cache Granularity

 By default, datasets for each user are cached separately; a parameter in the cache key identifies the user.
 This per-user caching can result in duplicate datasets when different users run the same query, impairing performance.
-You can configure JasperReports Server to share cached datasets across users by editing the \WEB-INF\applicationContext-datarator.xml file.
+You can configure JasperReports Server to share cached datasets across users by adding the following lines to \WEB-INF\applicationContext-datarator.xml.
 The following code configures the cacheKeyInterceptor bean to ignore logged-in users' credentials when creating the cache keys: